sanger-pathogens/Unicycler/README.md

     * [ICC](https://software.intel.com/en-us/c-compilers) also works (though I don't know the minimum required version number)
 * [setuptools](https://packaging.python.org/installing/#install-pip-setuptools-and-wheel) (only required for installation of Unicycler)
 * For short-read or hybrid assembly:
-  * [SPAdes](http://bioinf.spbau.ru/spades) v3.6.2 – v3.13.0 (`spades.py`)
+  * [SPAdes](http://bioinf.spbau.ru/spades) v3.14.0 or later (`spades.py`)
 * For long-read or hybrid assembly:
   * [Racon](https://github.com/lbcb-sci/racon) (`racon`)
 * For rotating circular contigs:
   * [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK279690/) (`makeblastdb` and `tblastn`)

-Some of these dependencies can be removed by turning off parts of the Unicycler pipeline (e.g. `--no_polish`).
-Unicycler expects these tools to be available in `$PATH`.
-If they aren't, you can specify their location using Unicycler options (e.g. `--samtools_path`).
+Unicycler expects external tools to be available in `$PATH`.
+If they aren't, you can specify their location using Unicycler options (e.g. `--spades_path`).

 [Bandage](https://github.com/rrwick/Bandage) isn't required to run Unicycler, but it is very helpful for manually investigating assemblies (the graph images in this README were made with Bandage).
-Make sure to get the [latest release](https://github.com/rrwick/Bandage/releases) for full compatibility with Unicycler.

 # Installation